Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models (DM) \cite{ho2020denoising} are versatile tools with a wide array of applications, such as image denoising, inpainting, super-resolution, and image generation.
-Take an image generation model as an instance; it begins with a random noise image.
-After training, the model reverses the diffusion process on natural images, enabling it to generate new, natural images.
-A recent example of this is OpenAI's text-to-image (T2I) model, DALL-E 2 \cite{ramesh2022hierarchical}.
+Diffusion models (DM) \cite{ho2020denoising} are versatile tools with a wide array of applications, such as image denoising, super-resolution, and image generation.
 However, one big caveat of T2I based on diffusion models is the high cost of training with a prohibitively large amount of training data \cite{schuhmann2022laion} and compute.
-For example, training the most powerful T2I diffusion models would often require hundreds of GPU days \cite{dhariwal2021diffusion}.
 To address this issue, Stable Diffusion (SD) \cite{sd}, based on latent diffusion models (LDM) \cite{rombach2022high}, was proposed to democratize high-resolution image synthesis by operating in the latent space.
 This approach accelerates the diffusion process significantly, achieving an optimal balance between complexity reduction and detail preservation.
 Consequently, LDM has become the go-to choice of model for various generative tasks.

 Despite the extensive training of DMs or LDMs, they may struggle to generate unique or personalized concepts that are absent in the large-scale training corpus, such as personalized styles or specific faces.
 There has been a growing trend towards developing personalization methods in text-to-image diffusion models, including seminal works such as Textural Inversion \cite{gal2023an}, DreamBooth \cite{ruiz2022dreambooth}, and LoRA on SD \cite{hu2021lora,lora-sd}, along with recent proposals like Domain Tuning \cite{gal2023designing}, SVDiff \cite{han2023svdiff}, InstantBooth \cite{shi2023instantbooth}, and Perfusion \cite{tewel2023key}.
 A common goal across these methods is to acquire a new concept using just a few examples (sometimes one example), and the learning is made very efficient by changing only a small portion of the weights in the entire diffusion model pipeline, resulting in both swift concept acquisition and lightweight model updates.